 Services that are covered for you What you must pay when you get these services Providers may ask you for more than one cost share payment if you get more than one service at an appointment.
-For example: Your doctor will ask for a copayment for the office visit and additional copayments for each x-ray that is performed while you are there. • Your hospital will ask for separate cost sharing for outpatient hospital medical services and any radiological tests or Medicare Part B drugs administered while you are there.
-Your pharmacist will ask for a separate copprescription he or she fills. payment or coinsurance for each The specific cost sharing that will apply depends Medical Benefits Chart below lists the cost shares service. - Abdominal aortic aneurysm screening In Network A one-time screening ultrasound for people at risk.
+For example: Your doctor will ask for a copayment for the office visit and additional copayments for each x-ray that is performed while you are there.
+Your hospital will ask for separate cost sharing for outpatient hospital medical services and any radiological tests or Medicare Part B drugs administered while you are there Your pharmacist will ask for a separate cop prescription he or she fills. payment or coinsurance for each The specific cost sharing that will apply depends on which services you receive.
+The Medical Benefits Chart below lists the cost sharing that applies for each specific service.
+Abdominal aortic aneurysm screening In Network A one-time screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
-There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.
-Ambulance services \$200 copayment for covered Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of ambulance services occurring on the same date of service, only one transportation could endanger the person's health or if authorized by the plan.
-50% coinsurance for one-way air ambulance services Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required.
-YOUR DROVIDER MUST OPTSID DRIOF Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update In Network There is no coinsurance, copayment, or deductible for the annual wellness visit.
+There is no coinsurance, copayment, or deductible for members eligible for this preventiv screening.
+Ambulance services \$200 copayment for covered Covered ambulance services include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
+Non-emergency transportation by ambulance is appropriate if it is documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. ambulance services.
+Your provider must obtain prior approval from the plan for non-emergency air ambulance services.
+This is called prior authorization.
+Annual wellness visit In Network If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update There is no coinsurance, copayment, or deductible for the annual wellness visit.